No audition is required for entrance into the undergraduate programs in the Division of Communication.

 Upon review of submitted materials, candidates will be interviewed by current faculty.
-Candidates may be asked to present specific artifacts of their theatrical and performance experience (this may include a review of a directing prompt book and research or an audition of prepared material).
+Candidates may be asked to present a portfolio of their theatrical and performance experience.

 The faculty will make a recommendation, and candidates will be notified individually by the Office of Admission of their acceptance status and any course deficiencies, etc.